Shvetashvatara Upanishad: Chronology

-Flood as well as Gorski state that the Svetasvatara Upanishad was probably composed in the 5th to 4th century BCE, contemporary with the Buddha.
+Flood as well as Gorski state that the Shvetashvatara Upanishad was probably composed in the 5th to 4th century BCE, contemporary with the Buddha.
 Paul Muller-Ortega dates the text between 6th to 5th century BCE.
 Phillips chronologically lists Shvetashvatara Upanishad after Mandukya Upanishad, but before and about the time the Maitri Upanishad, the first Buddhist Pali and Jaina canonical texts were composed.

-Winternitz, suggests that Svetasvatara Upanishad was probably a pre-Buddhistic composition along with Katha, Isha, Mundaka and Prasna Upanishad, but after the first phase of ancient Upanishads that were composed in prose such as Brihadaranyaka, Chandogya, Taittiriya, Aitareya, Kaushitaki and Kena.
+Winternitz, suggests that Shvetashvatara Upanishad was probably a pre-Buddhistic composition along with Katha, Isha, Mundaka and Prasna Upanishad, but after the first phase of ancient Upanishads that were composed in prose such as Brihadaranyaka, Chandogya, Taittiriya, Aitareya, Kaushitaki and Kena.
 Winternitz states that Isha was likely composed before post-Buddhist Upanishads such as Maitri and Mandukya.

 Some sections of the Shvetashvatara Upanishad are found, almost in its entirety, in chronologically more ancient Sanskrit texts, as attempts to support it's doctrines "with Vedic-proof texts."
 For example, verses 2.1 through 2.3 are also found in chapter 4.1.1 of Taittiriya Samhita as well as in chapter 6.3.1 of Shatapatha Brahmana, while verses 2.4 and 2.5 are also found as hymns in chapters 5.81 and 10.13 of Rig Veda respectively.
 Similarly, many verses in chapters 3 through 6 are also found, in nearly identical form in the Samhitas of Rig Veda, Atharva Veda and Yajur Veda.